cezi/julianowe-eu/_works/pocketbudget.md

 description7:
   title: Ideas
   text1: "<p>When we began to gather ideas over how might we help in having more control over finances</br> we found many new, interesting ideas that would not only create solutions for the analytics of incomes and expenses in the application</br> but also develop the educational and supportive side of it. </p>"
   text2: "<p> In help came competitor analysis.
-Our team researched seven applications whose <b>main function was to control and analyze expenses</b>.</br> We identified few the most important and useful ideas which help user stay on track such as: </br></br>
+Our team researched seven applications whose <b>main function was to control and analyze expenses</b>.</br> We identified few the most important and useful ideas, which help staying on track in an engaging way, such as: </br></br>
 <b>• Gamification</b></br>
 <b>• Setting targets for specific categories</b></br>
 <b>• Filtering reports by periods</b></br>